 The financial statements report certain categories of expenses that are attributable to more than one program service or supporting activity.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include personnel, advertising and promotion, dues and subscriptions, information technology, office equipment and supplies, outreach and hospitality, postage, professional fees, rent and utilities, repairs and maintenance, telephone and internet, training, and travel and meeting expenses, which are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include personnel, travel and meeting expenses, professional fees, information technology, outreach and hospitality, postage, advertising and promotion, training, rent and utilities, telephone and internet, dues and subscriptions, office equipment and supplies, and repairs and maintenance, which are allocated on the basis of estimates of time and effort.